Shopify vs Etsy

 Winner for Software Integration: Shopify

-Shopify vs. Etsy: Ease of Use
+Ease of Use

 How easy an e-commerce platform is to use is particularly important.
 You’ll likely prefer to spend your time growing your customer base and making sales instead of spending a lot of time learning how to use it.

 Both Shopify and Etsy offer an intuitive and uncomplicated vendor experience.
-They are both well documented, and thus, shouldn’t be problematic for new business owners to set up.
+They are both well documented and, thus, shouldn’t be problematic for new business owners to set up.
 Let’s look at a few details.

 Shopify

-Shopify has an all-inclusive and easy-to-use toolset to make designing and maintaining your Shopify store a breeze.
 They also walk you through the entire process of setting up your store, including how to sync your inventory, track orders, etc.

 The dashboard has a simple layout and is full of helpful information.
 It includes many different areas you’ll want to access, such as products, analytics, and customer order information.
-The dashboard’s other helpful information contains your total sales, sales by channel, and customer sessions.

 Etsy

-The Etsy platform has less depth in comparison to Shopify.
-All you need to do is sign up, upload your products and information, then you’re good to go.
-The dashboard provides information similar to Shopify’s customer orders, statistics, and product listings.
-However, for more e-commerce capability, you’ll need to use third-party integrations.
+The Etsy platform has less depth than Shopify.
+All you need to do is sign up, and upload your products and information, then you’re good to go.

 For pure simplicity, Etsy’s pricing comes out on top.
-Shopify’s pricing is steeper – it’s $79 per month plan is likely what you’ll need if you have more than minimal sales.
-Esty provides more modest pricing to access the features you need.
+Shopify’s pricing is steeper – its $79 per month plan is likely what you’ll need if you have more than minimal sales.

 Winner for Ease of Use: Etsy

-Etsy has won a category, as it has the edge over Shopify if you want an easier and quicker way to start selling online.
 Shopify’s platform design is more complex to facilitate your scale-up over time.
 The design of Etsy’s online store builder and dashboard is built to be easy to use.

-You need to be incredibly observant to avoid choosing a plan that leaves you needing more features when it comes to pricing.
 At the same time, you don’t want to pay for the things you won’t need to start with.
 Also, in addition to a monthly subscription cost, you’ll need to cover a transaction fee per sale.

 Shopify